brainage04/Essential1.8.9Template/README.md

 # Setup
-Please follow this setup in order, as some steps may be impossible to complete until previous steps have been completed (
+Please follow this setup in order, as some steps may be impossible to complete until previous steps have been completed.

 ## JDKs
 You will need two JDKs: Java 17 and Java 1.8.
 You can download those from here: https://adoptium.net/temurin/releases